What is the difference between Montessori and traditional education?

 Who accredits Montessori schools?

 Dr. Montessori founded the Association Montessori Internationale in 1929 to preserve her legacy.
 AMI ensures that Montessori schools and teachers are both well-grounded in the basic principles of the method and ready to carry those principles forward in the modern educational world.
 AMI offers teacher training and conferences, approves the production of Montessori materials and books, and, through their AMI-USA branch office, accredits schools.
-Do you want to include AMS?
-I remember reading something that articulates the differences clearly.

 Montessori classrooms don’t look like regular classrooms.
 Where are the rows of desks?
 Where does the teacher stand?